Images

 Cost of ownership

-We gave you the driving range figures earlier: 311 miles for the 73kWh models and 415 miles for the 98kWh version.
-To get near to these, you'll have to make frequent use of the provided 'Eco' drive mode and the various settings (low, medium and high) of the regenerative braking system.
-Peugeot claims an efficiency figure of 3.6 miles per kWh for the entry-level variant.
-This is aided by eco tyres, friction-reducing bearings, a slippery drag coefficient of 0.28Cd and a heat pump which will preserve range in cold weather.
+As we told you in our 'Driving' section, this 73kWh E-5008 has an EV range of 310 miles - which extends to 414 miles for the 97kWh Single Motor version.
+To get near to these figures, you'll have to make frequent use of the provided 'Eco' drive mode and the various settings (low, moderate and enhanced) of the regenerative braking system.
+Peugeot claims an efficiency figure of 3.6 miles per kWh for this 73kWh entry-level E-5008 variant.
+This is aided by eco tyres, friction-reducing bearings, a slippery drag coefficient of 0.28Cd and (if you pay extra for it) a heat pump which will preserve range in cold weather.

-As for charging, well little surprisingly, the STLA Medium platform hasn't been engineered with the 800V architecture that would enable use of the latest breed of ultra-rapid DC public chargers.
-But with its 400V system, the E-5008 can charge at up to 160kW, which allows for 20-80% charge in 30 minutes, with a charging rate of 2.4kWh per minute at its peak, at which point 62 miles of range are added every 10 minutes.
-The 230 Long Range bigger-battery 98kWh version needs 27 minutes to go from 20-80% and adds 93 miles every 10 minutes.
+A little surprisingly, the STLA Medium platform hasn't been engineered with the 800V architecture that would enable use of the latest breed of ultra-rapid DC public chargers.
+But with its 400V system, the E-5008 can DC charge at up to 160kW, which for the 73kWh standard model allows for 20-80% charge in 30 minutes, with a charging rate of 2.4kWh per minute at its peak, at which point 62 miles of range are added every 10 minutes.
+It'd be 27 minutes for a 20-80% DC charge of the Long Range model's 97kWh battery.

-Via the 'MyPeugeot' smartphone app or by using the vehicle's touchscreen, owners can schedule a wake-up time for the battery.
+Via the 'MyPeugeot' smartphone app or by using the vehicle's touchscreen, owners can schedule a wake-up time for the E-5008's battery.
 This means that the cells can be at the optimal temperature for efficiency from the time you start up, plus of course the interior can also be pre-cooled or pre-heated too.
-Owners can opt to purchase a single service plan to cover all essential maintenance.
-Service intervals are every year or 20,000 miles.
-And with this E-5008 EV, you'll be given a certificate of battery capacity after each service; both batteries come with an eight year / 100,000 warranty for 70% of their capacity.
-And that warranty covers the whole car too.
+An 'Energy' section of the centre screen gives you a 'History' section offering a graphical chart of energy consumption in mi/kWh over the last 30 miles.
+You can also select a 'Usage' screen showing usage of energy by the E-Motor, the climate system and other ancillaries.

 + More